Fellowships and Scholarships

 Selection

-Applications are assessed by a Selection Committee comprising at least 3 non-conflicted independent referees selected by ESA Council.
+Applications are assessed by a Selection Committee based on:

-The award recipient must be undertaking work within a hospital, university department, research institute or other approved institute.
-The financial administration of the award will be through the appropriate finance office of the institution.
+• The award recipient must be undertaking work within an approved institution.
+Financial administration will be through the institution's finance office.

-Any publications (papers or conference abstracts) derived from the project must acknowledge the financial support of the Endocrine Society of Australia
+• Any publications derived from the project must **acknowledge the financial support** of the Endocrine Society of Australia.

 Submit your Ken Wynne memorial award application online